Take our survey

 The Strategy will provide an ambitious, inclusive and forward-looking approach to fisheries management that will be guided by clear objectives and targets.

-While stock sustainability remains the main objective guiding the management of all Tasmania’s fisheries, other objectives at this stage include the following:
+While stock sustainability remains the main objective guiding the management of all Tasmania’s fisheries, other objectives include the following:

 - further engagement of recreational fishers in decision-making processes;